catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

 * You must ensure that you have the correct role for using object storage on your cloud project.
 See :ref:`here<access_control>` for more details.

-Once you have met these requirements, we you can continue with whichever method you choose:
+Once you have met these requirements, you can continue with whichever method you choose:

 |